kenjoel/Angular-Express/README.md

 # Angular-Express
-#its a basic ap but fully functional
+#its a basic app but fully functional